640 South State StreetDover, Delaware 19901

 Urea nitrogen, or BUN.
 This is another byproduct of kidney function that shows how well your kidneys are working.

-You may need this test if your doctor needs to look at how well your body is working.
+You may need this test if your healthcare provider needs to look at how well your body is working.
 It may be done as part of a workup for a problem, in an emergency situation, before surgery, or as part of a regular checkup.

-Your doctor may order other blood tests, depending on what he or she needs to know.
+Your healthcare provider may order other blood tests, depending on what he or she needs to know.

 Results are given in milligrams per deciliter (mg/dL), milliequivalents per liter (mEq/L), or millimoles per liter (mmol/L).
-The normal adult range of each individual measure within the test is:
+The normal adult range of each individual measure within the test can vary among labs.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.